sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Bill K)
 - Automate deployment of our apps
-- GitHub actions
+- We are using GitHub actions in this lab, but the concepts we learn should be applicable to other CI/CD tools such as Jenkins or Concourse
 - Define CI - why do we automate?
   - how long does it take to get the feedback? check in the code -- get feedback
   - 3 minutes or 4 minutes in Fedex - compare to without CI - it might take days
   - we want developers to move quicky by having fast feedback
   - its more than tools, it is a process - we need tools because we need automation
 - Define CD -
-- repeatable process
+- repeatable process - being able to deploy the application on multiple deployment environment, QA, staging
 - build your pipeline (and infrastructure) early in the project cycle
+- Our pipeline example is somewhat naive and does not reflect production-quality implementation - it is to explain the CI/CD concept with minimum complexity
+- CI and CD serve two different purposes

 (Charles)
 - How cf push from this diagram
 - Explain pipeline.yml
 - Each build takes a few minutes - a bit tediousness
 - build has to be fast - 10 minute build is max you should tolerate

-## Wrap-up
+- CI vs CD:
+  - CI - check in the code and make sure the integration works
+  - CD - deploy to the PCF

 - Talk about a problem of replacing the existing application: cause downtime - we need blue-green deployment
 - Carl discusses "pipeline.yml" (too much is hidden) vs "Bash script" (more control, easier to understand what goes on)

-## Wrap-up (Charles)

-- CI - check in the code and make sure the integration works
-- CD - deploy to the PCF

 ## Tips